-The PhD Programme Environmental Resource Management aims at national and international students with a qualified Master degree (M.Sc.) or German University Diploma in Natural or Environmental Sciences, Environmental Engineering, Environmental Economics, Environmental Management, Environmental Law, Applied Chemistry, Biotechnology or related subjects with an overall grade no less than 2.3 according to the German grading system.
+The PhD Programme Environmental Resource Management is a presence-based programme aiming at German and international students with a qualified Master degree (M.Sc.) or German University Diploma in Natural or Environmental Sciences, Environmental Engineering, Environmental Economics, Environmental Management, Environmental Law, Applied Chemistry, Biotechnology or related subjects with an overall Master´s grade no less than 2.3 according to the German grading system.

-Upon successful completion of the programme, the degree of "PhD in Environmental Sciences" is conferred by the Faculty of Environment and Natural Sciences.
+Upon successful completion of the programme, the doctoral degree "PhD in Environmental Sciences" is conferred by the Faculty of Environment and Natural Sciences.

 Currently 12 professors from the Faculty of Environment and Natural Sciences as well as from the Department of Environmental Law (Faculty of Business, Law and Social Sciences) are part of the programme.
-With more than 30 PhD students, ERM is currently the largest structured PhD Programme in Germany.
+With more than 30 PhD students, ERM is currently the largest PhD Programme in Environmental Sciences in Germany.

-The programme focuses on research in the areas of sustainability, climate, water, soil, ecology, raw materials, economics and law, thereby strengthening the research profile of BTU Cottbus – Senftenberg in Biotechnology, Environment and Health as well as Energy Efficiency and Sustainability.
+The programme focuses on research in the areas of sustainability, climate, water, soil, ecology, raw materials, economics and law, thereby strengthening the research profile of BTU Cottbus – Senftenberg in Environment and Natural Sciences.

 Our chairs and departments provide a broad network of regional, national and international partners.

 This is a selection of the research areas of our departments and chairs: